material-motion/material-motion/specifications/runtime/runtime.md

 The receivers of this event can set a new sandbag instance of the target.
 Executors are expected to act on the sandbag instance rather than the original target.

+    Runtime {
+      function addNewTargetObserver(function)
+    }

+    runtime.addNewTargetObserver(function(target) {
+      // Potentially clone the target
+      return clonedTarget
+    })

 Unlocks [view duplication](../view_duplication.md).

 ---

 ## Experimental ideas

-`feature: targetidle` **Event: target activity state did change**: Any time a specific target changes its idle/active state it should fire an observable event.
+**Event: target activity state did change**: Any time a specific target changes its idle/active state it should fire an observable event.

+This is a more focused event than the "Runtime activity state did change".

 This event enables reactionary Plans, i.e. registering new Plans once a Target has entered an idle state.